vedph/graphematics/README.md

-# graphematics
+# Graphematics
-Ontology for concepts related with graphemes and writing systems
+Ontology for concepts related with graphemes and writing systems.